Le Château de Castelnaud

 Inside the museum: the artillery room, the great hall, the keep’s lower hall, the arms room, the keep’s upper hall, the mockups room, the armourer’s workshop.

-Medieval shop/bookstore open all year round, tavern in high season.
+Medieval shop/bookstore open all year round.

 > SELF-GUIDED WALKS